-This bread is best fresh from the oven and the day it’s baked.
+This bread is best fresh from the oven or at least the day it’s baked.
 Once it cools completely, store it in a zipper-sealed bag and it’s usually good for another day.
 After that, it tends to dry out.
 So take the kids to the park and feed it to the ducks!

-If you want to have this for breakfast, the best method (so that you’re not up at 5am kneading):
+The best method if you want to have this for breakfast (so that you’re not kneading at 5am):

 Okay, let’s get started.